Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Determining optimal input-output properties

-For the existence and well-definedness of these nonlinearity measures, we refer to \cite{TS}.
-In contrast to AE-NLM, the inverse multiplicative output error NLM (IMOE-NLM) and the multiplicative input error NLM (MIE-NLM) are normalized, i.e., a nonlinearity measure close to one indicates a strong nonlinear input-output behaviour.
-Intuitively, the IMOE-NLM corresponds to the output-to-error ratio for the worst case input.
-To conclude on IMOE-NLM, we apply Corollary~\ref{CoroSynIQC} with $B_y=0$ and $D_{y2}=-I_{n_y}$, which can be imposed by $L= $ and $N= $, and $D_{u1}=0$, $D_{y1}=I_{n_y}$, $M_1=\gamma I_{n_u}$, $M_2=0$, $M_3=-\frac{1}{\gamma}I_{n_y}$ which corresponds to the dissipativity of the interconnection in Figure~\ref{Fig:NLMDef} with respect to the supply rate $s(y,e)=\gamma^2 ||y||_2^2-||e||_2^2$.
-Then the minimal such $\gamma$ corresponds to the minimal upper bound on IMOE-NLM.\\ For the MIE-NLM and the feedback error NLM (FE-NLM), the inverse of the input-output behaviour of the nonlinear system is approximated.
+For the existence and well-definedness of these NLMs, we refer to \cite{TS}.
+In contrast to AE-NLM, the inverse multiplicative output error NLM (IMOE-NLM) and the multiplicative input error NLM (MIE-NLM) are normalized, i.e., a NLM close to one indicates a strong nonlinear input-output behaviour.
+Intuitively, the IMOE-NLM corresponds to the output-to-error-ratio for the worst case input.
+To conclude on IMOE-NLM, we apply Corollary~\ref{CoroSynIQC} with $B_y=0$ and $D_{y2}=-I_{n_y}$, which can be imposed by $L= $ and $N= $, and $D_{u1}=0$, $D_{y1}=I_{n_y}$, $M_1=\gamma I_{n_y}$, $M_2=0$, $M_3=-\frac{1}{\gamma}I_{n_y}$ which corresponds to the dissipativity of the interconnection in Figure~\ref{Fig:NLMDef} with respect to the supply rate $s(y,e)=\gamma ||y||_2^2-\frac{1}{\gamma}||e||_2^2$.
+Then the minimal $\gamma$ corresponds to the minimal upper bound on the IMOE-NLM.\\ For the MIE-NLM and the feedback error NLM (FE-NLM), the inverse of the input-output behaviour of the nonlinear system is approximated.
 To infer on MIE-NLM, consider the interconnection in Figure~\ref{Fig:NLMMIEDef}.